 The new “Stay Home, Work Safe” orders (embedded below) are the most restrictive one put out by the city and county since the pandemic first began.
 They direct residents to shelter at home with the exception of crucial errands and job duties.

-As of Tuesday, there were 69 COVID-19 cases reported in Bexar County and two deaths.
-More than a quarter of the cases were transmitted in the community and one third of the patients are under 40, according to the data provided by Metro Health.
+As April 3, there were 254 COVID-19 cases reported in Bexar County and nine deaths.
+Community spread surpassed flight-related cases and one third of the patients are under 40, according to the data provided by Metro Health.

 Here’s what the emergency orders do: